microconfig/microconfig/README.md

     - payment-ui
 ```

-Also you can configure your deployment tool to read env descriptor to know which services to deploy.
+Consider configuring your deployment tool to read env descriptor to know which services to deploy.

 # Running config build
 As we discussed Micronfig has its own format for configuration sources.